 I’m Nick Disabato, a designer and writer from Chicago.
 My last name is pronounced diss-AHH-b’TOE, but most people call me nickd.
-I run a small design consultancy, which is probably most known for A/B testing with Draft Revise and Revise Express, as well as larger reworks of web applications.
+I run a small design consultancy, which is probably most known for A/B testing with Draft Revise and Revise Express.
 I also wrote Cadence & Slang, a very small book about interaction design, in late 2010; its second edition came out at the end of 2013.

-I live in Chicago with my awesome partner and rad McNab dog, four blocks from Logan Square.
+I live in Chicago with my awesome partner and ludicrous dog, four blocks from Logan Square.
 I was born in Park Ridge and raised on the northwest side of Chicago and Chicagoland.
 I’m half Italian and half Romanian.

 I graduated from Northwestern University in 2004, and I majored in applied math and pure math with a minor in English.
 After undergrad, I got a master’s in information science with a concentration in human-computer interaction from The University of North Carolina at Chapel Hill.
 I’ve been working professionally since 2006.